Alwin-Lin/development-debug-androidTest/CtsSampleDeviceTestCases/ctsDeviceTestCaseProject/README.md

 # Createing An Android Studio Project
 A [build.gradle](https://github.com/Alwin-Lin/development-debug-androidTest/blob/master/CtsSampleDeviceTestCases/ctsDeviceTestCaseProject/build.gradle) file is the easiest way to create Android Studio project, because Android Studio will generate all nessasary files acordingly.

+To create a project, open build.gradle using android studio

 ## Build Configuration File - build.gradle
 This is an template and can be reused, you only need to change the Project variables.
 To learn more check out [The top-level build file](https://developer.android.com/studio/build#top-level)